Sliding markets force UK bank Aldermore to abandon listing

 A source close to the deal said that the firm was watching the markets and other factors including the upcoming results of the European banking stress tests on Oct.
 26 before opening books on the deal.
 Virgin Money had initially planned to open books this week, a second person close to the deal said.

-"They'll be thinking, do they need to get it done in the fourth quarter?" the first source said.
+"They'll be thinking, do they need to get it done in the fourth quarter?" the first person said.

 Money raised in European IPOs has more than tripled so far this year, with 188 deals raising $57.4 billion, up 263 percent on the same period in 2013.